Administration¶

 trace | Deep debugging: all internal operations |

-Set format = "json" for structured output compatible with log aggregation tools (Loki, Elasticsearch, etc.).
+Set format = "json" for structured output compatible with log aggregation (Loki, Elasticsearch, and similar).

 Health endpoint¶